Septoplasty

 Why is septoplasty surgery necessary?

-Usually the septum is straight and in the middle of the nose.
+The septum is usually straight and in the middle of the nose.
 Your septum is bent over, which makes the inside of your nose narrow, so it feels blocked.
 The lining of the side of your nose (turbinate) may also swell so that both sides feel blocked.
-Blockage of the nose can interfere with drainage of mucus from your sinuses, leading to sinus infections, facial pain, and headaches.

-It can also interfere with the working of the Eustachian tube (the tube which connects the back of your nose to your ear) making your ears feel blocked and your hearing muffled.
-Straightening your septum will relieve nasal blockage and may help relieve problems with your sinuses and ears.
+Blockages can also interfere with how the Eustachian tube works.
+The Eustachian tube connects the back of your nose to your ear.
+If this tube becomes blocked, it can make your ears feel blocked and your hearing muffled.

 Are there alternatives to surgery?